heidtJJ/User-Management/README.md

   <li>Download this repository, and place the <a href="user-management">user-management</a> folder in the webapps folder (in Apache Tomcat directory).
   </li><br>
   <li>
     <strong>Configure Apache tomcat to connect to sql database</strong>.
 Use <a href="https://tomcat.apache.org/tomcat-9.0-doc/jndi-datasource-examples-howto.html">https://tomcat.apache.org/tomcat-9.0-doc/jndi-datasource-examples-howto.html</a> as a guide for configuring Tomcat to connect to a mysql database.
+Steps are also shown below:
 <br><br><strong>Insert the following xml snippet</strong> into context.xml located in the /conf folder under the apache-tomcat directory.

 ~~~~